tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

   return;
 ```

+### Logging

+The `AutoSceneGenVehicleNode` class provides a logging function that makes it easier to log information to the console and to a separate log file.
+The log message will always be logged via the ROS logger and by default will be written to the log file.
+All messages are prepended with a date, timestamp and log level, an example is `[2023-09-17 23:30:09.599643] [INFO]`.
+See the `log` function for more details.

 ### The Reset Procedure

 Once the simulation terminates, all AutoSceneGenVehicleNodes must reset their internal state so they can be ready for the next simulation.
 Internally, the vehicle nodes monitor the vehicle's "OK status".
 The OK status returns true if all of the following conditions are true: